 If there are no sponsor packages available, potential partners will be offered the opportunity to take the first available opening on a waiting list when a current contract expires.

 Packages are available on a first-come, first-served basis.
-Longer-term buys will take priority over short-term buys, but once payment has been received, a brand partner will be protected from “bumping” by a longer-term brand partner.
+Currently, all packages are sold on an annual contract basis.
+If shorter contracts become available, then longer-term buys will take priority over short-term buys, but once payment has been received, a brand partner will be protected from “bumping” by a longer-term brand partner.
 As an example, “A” buys a 3-month run for a specific segment later in the year (such as the 4Q holiday period), and later, “B” wants that same segment for an entire year.
 “A” will be protected for that period, while “B” will have that segment for the rest of the period and be moved to a vacant slot during the “A” run.

-Contest promotions are only available as part of a larger campaign and at an additional negotiated cost depending on the value of prizes to be offered, except for presenting brand sponsors which includes contest promotions.
-A partner is free to promote its own promotional events in its tag lines.
+Contest promotions are only available as part of a larger campaign and at an additional negotiated cost depending on the value of prizes to be offered, except for presenting brand sponsorship packages that includes contest promotions.
+A partner is free to promote its own promotional events in its tag lines during podcast episodes.

-Partners are responsible for providing all billboard copy, produced audio or video ads to be used on-air, along with artwork for banner ads.
-Partners are also responsible for assuring that copy conforms to applicable United States laws and regulations.
+Partners are responsible for providing all billboard copy, produced audio or video ads to be used on-air, along with artwork for banner ads, unless otherwise arranged in the Scope of Work.
+Partners are also responsible for assuring that copy conforms to applicable United States laws and regulations, along with applicable industry self-regulation codes.
 Please contact us for a list of asset requirements.

 Brand partners have first right of refusal to renew ad contracts of six months or longer.
 Renewal must be requested at least 90 days prior to the end of the contract to maintain right of first refusal.

-CaskStrength Media retains all editorial control over WhiskyCast content, including the weekly podcast, online forums such as the WhiskyCast Facebook page, the WhiskyCast web site, WhiskyCast Virtual Tastings, and WhiskyCast University.
+CaskStrength Media retains all editorial control over WhiskyCast content, including the weekly podcast, online forums such as the WhiskyCast Facebook page, the WhiskyCast website, along with live and on-demand video content.
 User-generated content will be deleted if it is determined to be offensive to other community members, potentially libelous, or violates copyright or trademark protection.

 Banner ads and any other partner-provided content on the WhiskyCast web site will always be labeled as advertising to avoid confusion with editorial content.